 I can help you work towards achieving your family law goals through negotiation, which is less expensive than going to trial.
 Your contested case can become uncontested if you can reach an agreement with your spouse through mediation or negotiation.
 If settlement cannot be reached, however, I offer the skills and aggressive advocacy necessary to take your case to trial.

 If you are someone with no disagreements with your soon-to-be ex-spouse, an uncontested divorce is an inexpensive way to end your marriage.
 But even in an uncontested divorce, retaining a lawyer is critical to your best interests.
-They make sure that all the details in official documents are accurate and timely, and that your long-term goals are being met.Contact An Experienced Santa Clara County Divorce Attorney
+They make sure that all the details in official documents are accurate and timely, and that your long-term goals are being met.Contact An Experienced Divorce Attorney

 My staff and I provide clients with individual attention and prompt responses with clear explanations for the advice given.
 I have helped families throughout the South Bay, East Bay, Peninsula, and entire Bay Area in resolving their legal issues.
 An initial consultation will give you an opportunity to meet me and my staff.
-Contact experienced San Jose divorce attorney John S. Yohanan at (408) 297-0700 or via our online form.
+Contact experienced Calaveras County divorce attorney John S. Yohanan at (408) 297-0700 or via our online form.